 One large exception to this rule is the Libertarian Party, which is left-wing on social issues and right-wing on economic issues — this means it’s impossible for an LP candidate to split the vote of either major-party.

 So why don’t they win?
 People think they’ll split the vote, even though that assertion is false.
 Also, only 6% of Americans are Libertarians, so they couldn’t win, even if it was fair (sorry).

-The same holds true for the opposite: parties that are right-wing on social issues and left-wing on economic issues, like the American Solidarity or Conservative Worker’s parties.
+The same holds true for the opposite: parties that are right-wing on social issues and left-wing on economic issues, like the American Solidarity Party.

 When a party doesn’t hold consistently left- or right-wing views, it’s considered to be syncretic.
 Sometimes, they’re falsely labelled as “centrist.”